- Normal precautions

 Reporting a crime

 If you’re a victim of a crime while in Vietnam, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Hanoi if you need help
+You can contact us at the Irish Embassy in Hanoi if you need assistance

 If you want to drive:

 - You will need to get a Vietnamese driving licence to drive a car or motorcycle from the Hanoi Department of Public Works and Transportation (telephone: 00 84 4 3843 5325) or the Ho Chi Minh City Department of Public Works and Transportation (telephone: 00 84 8 3829 0451 or 0452).

 - Bring your full Irish driving license and make sure you have adequate and appropriate insurance

 If you’re hiring a vehicle, particularly a motorbike, you should not to hand over your passport as a form of security.
 As a visitor to Vietnam you are required to be in possession of your passport at all times.
 If you’re allowing your passport to be photocopied, keep it in your sight at all times.